EECS150/fpga_labs_fa22/lab1/spec/spec.md

 ### Where to Get Info
 - The [course webpage](https://inst.eecs.berkeley.edu/~eecs151/fa22/) for lecture slides, links to labs, homework postings, and times for labs/discussions/OH
 - [Gradescope](https://www.gradescope.com/courses/425274) for submitting homework
-- [Ed Discussion](https://edstem.org/us/courses/26469/discussion/) for announcements and a discussion forum for homeworks / labs
+- [Ed Discussion](https://edstem.org/us/courses/26469/discussion/) for announcements and a discussion forum for homeworks / lab
-    - You should register a Piazza account and enroll in the class page as soon as possible

 ### Getting an EECS 151 Account
 All students enrolled in the FPGA lab are required to get a EECS 151 class account to login to the workstations in lab.